mario-deluna/php-render/README.md

 A 3D Software renderer in pure PHP.

- * No "pure php" cheating with FFI.
  * Just download/clone and the renderer should just work.
  * Has Shader System in PHP.
  * Allows Custom vertex attributes with interpolation.
- * Depth Buffer Support.
+ * Supports a Depth Buffer.
- * Support Multiple Output Buffers per context.
+ * Supports Multiple Output Buffers per context.
+ * CG Math Library.
+ * ObJ File Parser.
+ * Render to a mp4 video (requires ffmpeg)
+ * No "pure php" cheating with FFI.

 ## Table of Contents